scottefein/the-happiness-manifesto/README.md

 *As a happiness driven developer...*

-    - My language must be optimized for me, not the computer
+    - We value languages that are optimized for developers over the computer
     - My development process must be agile
     - My frameworks and libraries must be open source whenever possible
     - My codebase must be tested